leventemo/lvnt/src/data/blog/_2024/repertoire-fono.md

 draft: false
 tags:
   - music
-description: "Tunes played at the Irish session in Fonó."
+description: "Tunes played at the Irish session in Fonó, Budapest."
 ---

 ## Table of contents